Abhimanyu9988/azure-maven-java-web-app/README.md

 `mvn com.microsoft.azure:azure-webapp-maven-plugin:2.5.0:config`

-### Downloading the file ✋:

-- Downloading from github

-`git clone`
-- A directory called helloworld will be created

-`cd helloworld`

 ### Deploying on Azure Web App ✋:

 `mvn package azure-webapp:deploy`

-Our terminal will ask us which Web App we want to deploy the maven application to.
+Your terminal will ask us which Web App we want to deploy the maven application to.
 Select the one that you created using azurewebapp.tf